 Click Start, then go ahead and find something else to do for a while—the benchmarking process may take 15 minutes or more, depending on how many name servers it can see.

-When it’s done, though, your browser will open showing a page with results, including some “eye candy” charts like this one:
+After namebench has done its thing, your browser will open showing a page with results, including some "eye candy" charts like this one...

 The report may tell you your current DNS is the fastest, or it may have recommendations for other servers.
 Note: You may also see lots of scary messages about a DNS being hijacked; you really don't need to worry about these.
 (CHeck the FAQ for answers about hijacking, and anything else in the output).